Battery-Intelligence-Lab/galv/docs/source/UserGuide.rst

 Datasets page
 --------------------------------------------------------------------

-When first successfully logging in with an active account, the user will land on the Datasets page.
+When first successfully logging in with an (approved) account, the user will land on the Datasets page.
 This page lists information about any :ref:`datasets` that have been imported from files in a :ref:`Monitored path <monitored-paths>` that the user